flaneur2020/dotfiles/README.md

 # dotfiles

-The dotfiles and some bootstrap scripts for fleuria.
+The dotfiles and some bootstrap scripts for fleuria. rake is required.

 to link all the dotfiles: